 IPIECA helps the oil and gas industry improve its environmental and social performance by:

-The work of IPIECA is supported by a number of specialist working groups.
-These working groups draw on the skills and experience of our international membership and operate with support from a secretariat.
-IPIECA currently has working groups that address the following areas: biodiversity; climate change; health; oil spill preparedness; operations and fuels; reporting; social responsibility, and water.
+Through its member-led working groups IPIECA brings together the collective knowledge and expertise of oil and gas companies and associations.
+The working groups draw on the skills and experience of our international membership and operate with support from a secretariat.
+IPIECA currently has working groups that address the following areas: biodiversity; climate change; health; oil spill preparedness; fuels and products; reporting; social responsibility, and water.

 IPIECA has produced a Profile which provides an introduction to the association and our work.
 IPIECA also produces an Annual Review, which highlights our activities over the past year.
-Annual review's are available for 2012, 2011, 2010, 2009, 2008 and 2007.
+View the 2013 IPIECA Annual Review.